 3. Opt for Quality

-Really the only hard and fast rules are to choose photos you love and photos that can be printed at high enough quality.
-Luckily, we’ll check the quality of your photo when you upload them to the framing flow.
+The only hard and fast rules are to choose photos you love and photos that can be printed at high enough quality.
+Luckily, we’ll check the quality of your photo when you upload them.

 For reference, most iPhone photos (especially when taken in clear light) can be printed as large as 32x40”, our maximum size offering.